duartealexf/sql-ddl-to-json-schema/README.md

 ]
 ```

-*Currently only DDL statements of mySQL and MariaDB dialects are supported.* - [Check out the roadmap](https://github.com/duartealexf/sql-ddl-to-json-schema/blob/master/ROADMAP.md)
+*Currently only DDL statements of MySQL and MariaDB dialects are supported.* - [Check out the roadmap](https://github.com/duartealexf/sql-ddl-to-json-schema/blob/master/ROADMAP.md)

 ## Installation